WLAN-Pi/WLANPiShark2/README.md

 # Known Issues

-There have been a few reports of users seeing error messages reported by Wirehark relating to the data written to the pipe not being a supported pcap or pcapng format.
+There have been a few reports of users seeing error messages reported by Wirehark relating to "data written to the pipe not being a supported pcap or pcapng format" being reported by Wireshark.

 This is caused by a newer version of Plink.exe than we originally used in our testing.
 There are no issues with version 0.7.0.
 Later versions (i.e. 0.7.1 and later) cause an issue due to a new security checking option ("-no-antispoof").

 Downgrading your version of Plink (by downloading an older version of Putty) to 0.7.0 fixes the issue.

-Or, a better option is to upgrade to version 0.02 (or later) of this script which now detects your Plink version and works around the issue automatically.
+A better option is to upgrade your WLANPiShark.bat file to version 0.02 (or later) as it detects your Plink version and works around the Plink issue automatically.
+There is no need to change anything on the WLANPi, just download the current [WLANPiShark.bat](https://github.com/WLAN-Pi/WLANPiShark2/blob/master/WLANPiShark.bat) file, configure it as per your previous copy on your Windows machine, and run it as before.

 You can check your version of Plink by running "plink.exe -V" from a Windows command prompt.